npmcdn-to-unpkg-bot/Articles/Implementing Isotope in Wordpress.md

 ?>
 ```

 Now that we have registered a custom post type we should start using it!
 Go try it out.
 I registered all my recipe posts with the keyword 'Type'.
 You can add give a post multiple tags by seperating the identifiers with a comma.
 Make sure you also set a featured image with every post otherwise it won't show up.

+You should also add imagesupport to `functions.php` through following snippet `add_image_size('small-thumbnail', 400);`.

 ## Filter menu